beyondgrep/ack1/ack-names.markdown

-# What do we call ack 2.0?
+# What do we call the new general purpose ack?

+Ack is too surprising to non-programmers.
+There will be a less surprising, more greplike tool that takes goodness from ack.
+But what do we call it?

 Must be